Google Nest Cam Review 2023

 Familiar Faces

-With a Google Aware subscription, you’ll have access to the familiar faces function.
+With a Nest Aware subscription, you’ll have access to the familiar faces function.
 This is a neat feature: The Nest Cam will recognize who it’s looking at and alert you when they’re seen, as opposed to an “unfamiliar person.”

 Nest Cam's Familiar Face feature; excuse the mug